 Federal Circuit Court (FCC) held the dismissal of a doctor was due to her serious misconduct.

 The doctor was undertaking a fixed one-year internship at St Vincent’s Private Hospital (the Hospital) when she was dismissed halfway through.
 The termination of her services was 'the culmination of a process that involved two consecutive and overlapping procedures'.
 One process involved complaints made by the doctor and the investigation of her concerns as to (inter alia) 'bullying behaviour by her medical superiors'.
 The other related to complaints made about the doctor’s own conduct.

 The investigation into her serious misconduct followed complaints made by two medical practitioners that she:

 - persisted in discussing 'complaints' she had about other staff and the failure 'to teach her things and support her at the Hospital'; and

 She was also investigated separately for failing to comply with a lawful and reasonable direction to maintain confidentiality in relation to a bullying claim.

-The allegations were substantiated and the Doctor was been found to have breached the Medical Board of Australia’s Code of Conduct in respect of professional boundaries and the Hospital’s code of conduct, as well as failing to comply with a lawful and reasonable directive to maintain the confidentiality of her bullying complaint.
-The decision to terminate the Doctor was made by the then Chief Executive Officer (CEO) of the Hospital and comprehensively explained in her termination letter.
+The allegations were substantiated and the doctor was found to have breached the Medical Board of Australia’s Code of Conduct in respect of professional boundaries and the Hospital’s code of conduct, as well as failing to comply with a lawful and reasonable directive to maintain the confidentiality of her bullying complaint.
+The decision to terminate the doctor was made by the then Chief Executive Officer (CEO) of the Hospital and comprehensively explained in her termination letter.

 The issue in contention was whether there was any appellable error made by the primary Judge in making the findings of fact set forth repeatedly in the reason for decision.
 It was established that findings of fact can be reviewed on appeal but an appellate court does not proceed as if the initial findings had not been made (Whittaker v Child Support Registrar FCAFC 112).